COVID-19 BLM Learning Pods

 - Attending a virtual tour of an urban farm

-- Virtual tours of Historically Black Colleges and Universities (HBCUs) in an effort to encourage them to attend college
+- Virtual tours of Historically Black Colleges and Universities (HBCUs) to encourage them to attend college

 - Affirms each student’s full potential